tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management-lifecycle-management/set-up-and-enable-lcm-on-jms/set-up-and-enable-lcm-on-jms.md

 As mentioned in prerequisites, the Host should have setup and installed Management Agent successfully.
 Please complete the [Workshop 1](../../java-management/workshops/freetier/index.html?lab=understand-concepts-related-to-management-agent/understand-concepts-related-to-management-agent), if you have not finished Management Agent Installation yet.
 Otherwise, follow the steps below to verify and enable LCM operations.

 ### **Existing OCI Compute Instance host**
-If you are using an OCI compute instance and it already has the Management Agent installation using OCA and plugin deployed, then you can already start using LCM features.

-The below given steps will help you verify the OCA installation package version and update it, if an update is available.
+If you are using an OCI compute instance and it already has the Management Agent installation using OCA and plugin deployed, then follow the steps to verify the OCA installation package version and update it, if an update is available, and enable Oracle Java Management plugin.

 1. Access OCI Computer Instance via SSH.